-Once your skin gets that thin, the only cure is concealer.
 BUT, this is one type of dark circles you can prevent (or at least postpone) with a good skincare routine.
-Use an antioxidants rich serum and sunscreen every single day to slow down the aging process.
+How?
+With these two simple products:

-- Paula’s Choice Super Antioxidant Concentrate Serum With Retinol ($34.00): available at Look Fantastic, Paula’s Choice and Skinstore
+- Paula’s Choice Super Antioxidant Concentrate Serum With Retinol ($34.00): A lightweight serum that contains every antioxidant under the sun to prevent new wrinkles and retinol to minimise those you already have.
+Available at Paula’s Choice and Skinstore

 SHOP BEST ANTIOXIDANTS SERUMS & SUNSCREENS

-Saggy skin can cast shadows underneath your eyes, making dark circles look worse.
+Saggy skin casts shadows underneath your eyes, making dark circles look worse.
 Ugh.

 What’s the best treatment for dark circles caused by saggy skin?

-Did you know that lack of sleep causes skin to be paler?
-And, yep you guessed it, that makes those blood vessels under your eyes more visible, too.
+I know you know that a poor night’s sleep is a sure recipe for dark circles.
+But do you know why?
+Believe it or not, lack of sleep causes skin to be paler.
+You guessed it, that makes those blood vessels under your eyes more visible, too. *sighs*